Syed Iqbal Zaheer

-Syed Iqbal Zaheer (born in 1944) is an Indian Islamic scholar and writer.
-By profession he is an engineer.
-He was trained in Islamic disciplines by traditional scholars.
-He has proficiency in three languages: English, Arabic and Urdu.
-A polymath, and a prolific writer, he has wide interests and can freely write – journalistically – on advanced scientific topics such as cellular biology, quantum physics, or conundrums faced by the scientists in astrophysics.
-An interesting feature of his writings – apart from the fact that he writes on subjects not dealt by many – is that, in each of his book he adopts a new style of writing.
+Syed Iqbal Zaheer (1944 – 2 April 2026) was an Indian Islamic scholar and writer.
+By profession, he was an engineer.
+He was trained in Islamic disciplines by traditional scholars and had proficiency in English, Arabic, and Urdu.
+A polymath and prolific writer, he wrote on a wide range of subjects, including advanced scientific topics such as cellular biology, quantum physics, and astrophysics.

-He has been editing the monthly magazine Young Muslim Digest (issued from Bangalore) since last 35 years in which his editorials and answers to the letters by the readers are followed with interest in several countries.
+Zaheer served as the editor of the monthly magazine Young Muslim Digest, published from Bangalore, for over three decades.
+His editorials and responses in the “Letters to the Editor” section were widely read and appreciated by readers across several countries.

+He died on 2 April 2026 in the United Arab Emirates.

 Literary work

 Syed Iqbal Zaheer is also the author of several books:

 Islam: The Religion You Can No Longer Ignore

 This book is all about the introduction of Islam.
 This book deals with the readers relationship with God.